How anesthesia circle breathing systems work explained simply

 “Mystery Breathing Dots”

 Here is an optical illusion that I invented.
 You need to try it in a relatively quiet environment.
-Please let me know if it worked for you by clicking the feedback button in the menu on top of this page.
+Please let me know if it worked for you by clicking the feedback tab in the menu at the top of this page.

 breathing_mystery_pras_tila